commaok/blog/content/ai/just-in-time-software.md

 Nope nope nope nope nope.

-Instead, I skulked over to a corner of the produce section, opened up [exe.dev](https://exe.dev), tapped "New" to spin up a VM, put on my best "crazy person talking to himself" face, and dictated into my phone:
+Instead, I skulked over to a corner of the produce section, opened up [exe.dev](https://exe.dev) (the company I'm working at/on), tapped "New" to spin up a VM, put on my best "crazy person talking to himself" face, and dictated into my phone:

 > Please make me a simple shopping list app.
 Here’s how it works.
 I can paste in the shopping list freeform, it splits it up into separate items then I can quickly tap a checkbox next to an item to strike it through.
 That’s it.
 All state is persisted entirely on the client.